bstaple1/MTGA_Draft_17Lands/README.md

 - **My sealed card pool is missing after restarting Arena:** Arena creates a new player log after every restart, so you will need to open up your sealed event session log by clicking `File->Open` and selecting the `DraftLog_<Set>_Sealed` file if you want to see your sealed card pool.
 Opening a log file will prevent the application from reading the Arena player log, so a user will need to restart the application if they decide to start a new Arena event.

 - **The tables are displaying a win rate of 0% or NA:** The application will display a card win rate value of 0% or NA if that win rate field has fewer than 200 samples (e.g., GIHWR will be 0% or NA if the number of games in hand is less than 200).
-Users should consider using the premier draft dataset or enabling the [Bayesian average](#bayesian-average) feature for events that have a low player count.
+Users should consider using the premier draft dataset, enabling the [Bayesian average](#bayesian-average) feature, or downloading a [tier list](https://github.com/bstaple1/MTGA_Draft_17Lands/tree/main/Tools/TierScraper17Lands#tier-list-download-extension) for events that have a low player count.

 - **CTRL+G doesn't do anything:** If you're a Mac user, then this shortcut isn't available.
 If you're a Windows user, then you need to run the application as an administrator.